Nelinho

-Manoel Rezende de Mattos Cabral (born July 26, 1950), known as Nelinho, is a former Brazilian association footballer who played as right back.
+Manoel Rezende de Mattos Cabral (born July 26, 1950), known as Nelinho, is a Brazilian former association footballer who played as right back.
 He played for several clubs in his home country and abroad, including Belo Horizonte rivals Cruzeiro and Atlético Mineiro.
 Nelinho also represented the Brazil national team in two FIFA World Cups.

 Club career

 Born in Rio de Janeiro, the son of Portuguese immigrants from Ovar, Nelinho started his career at local club Olaria, but signed his first professional contract with América.
 After a recommendation by Otto Glória, then manager of the team, he moved to Portugal to play for Barreirense.
 A brief stint with Venezuela's Deportivo Anzoátegui followed, before returning to Rio de Janeiro to play for Bonsucesso, which then loaned him to Remo.
 After good performances in the 1972 Brasileirão, Nelinho was signed by Cruzeiro for the following season.

 At the Belo Horizonte-based club, Nelinho won the Campeonato Mineiro four times between 1973 and 1977, and one Copa Libertadores in 1976, scoring in two matches of the finals against River Plate.
 While at the club, he was also selected for the Bola de Prata (Campeonato Brasileiro team of the year) three times, in 1975, 1979 and 1980.
 In total, he had 411 appearances with Cruzeiro, and scored 105 goals.
 Nelinho managed Cruzeiro in 1994.

 After a brief spell at Grêmio, where he won a Campeonato Gaúcho, Nelinho returned to Belo Horizonte to play for Cruzeiro's rivals Atlético Mineiro in 1982.
 He spent the rest of his career at the club, where he won four more Campeonato Mineiros and was awarded with the Bola de Prata once more in 1983.
 He also coached the club in 1993.